NLESC-JCER/cpp2wasm/README.md

 cd flask && ln -s ../openapi/newtonraphsonpy`python3-config --extension-suffix` . && cd -
 ```

-The web application has 3 pages:
+Our web application will have 2 pages:

 1. a page with form and submit button,
-2. a page to show the progress of the calculation
-3. and a page which shows the result of the calculation.
-Each calculation will have it's own submit and result page.
+1. and a page which shows the result of the calculation.

 Each page is available on a different url.
 In Flask the way urls are mapped to Python function is done by adding a
 [route decorator](https://flask.palletsprojects.com/en/1.1.x/quickstart/#routing) (`@app.route`) to the function.